 First-year students intending to major in aerospace engineering when they become sophomores will find first-year course requirements on the first page of the College of Engineering section.

-The following schedule is applicable to the students entering the College in 2020.
+The following curriculum is applicable to students entering the University in the Fall semester of 2022.